-I was interviewed by Jayaram Bhat, Squelch Co-Founder and CEO and we talked about the latest trends in both customer support and success.
-We examined the more proactive role that support teams are playing and then introduce the concept of the portfolio success manager.
+I was interviewed by Jayaram Bhat, Squelch Co-Founder, and CEO and we talked about the latest trends in both customer support and success.
+We examined the more proactive role that supports teams are playing and then introduce the concept of the portfolio success manager.

 What are some of the biggest trends in customer support today?

 One of the biggest trends we see is the emergence of customer support 2.0, which infuses customer success concepts into the traditional support framework.